brresnic/crypto-homepage/README.md

 # Daily Hot Cryptos

-This project enables users to
+This project, created in the evenings over the course of a week, enables users to
 1) consume an overview of the most popular crypto assets
 2) drill into a specific crypto asset in order to see a more detailed visualization